sribalaji-16/Hardware101/Instructions.md

-# INSTRUCTIONS TO CREATE YOUR GITHUB ACCOUNT
+# Instructions to create your Github account

 First of all have a Github account if you dont have it then refer this [link](https://www.youtube.com/watch?v=Gn3w1UvTx0A) which will guide you how to open github account

-# INSTRUCTIONS TO CREATE YOUR REPOSITORY
+# Instructions to create your repository

 Refer this [tutorial video ](https://www.youtube.com/watch?v=-RZ03WHqkaY&ab_channel=GitHub) to know how to create a repository